American Forts: East

 (1826 - 1865, 1894 - 1926, 1941 - 1946), Oak Island

 Located to the west of the old fort were the Confederate earthworks Battery Shaw (one gun), and Fort (or Battery) Campbell (1) (both 1862 - 1865).
 They were destroyed in order to avoid capture.
 Fort Campbell had 18 guns and a large bomb-proof magazine, and was located about where Battery Shipp is now located.
-Battery Shaw was located about halfway between Fort Campbell and Fort Caswell, at the location of Battery Swift.
+Battery Shaw was located about halfway between Fort Campbell and Fort Caswell, at the present location of Battery Swift.

 Fort Johnston

-(1748 - 1881/2005), Southport
+(1748 - 1881/2005), Southport FORT WIKI

 Originally built in 1748, it was attacked by the Spanish fleet that same year (September 1748).
 It was a small wooden square-shaped fort with four bastions and sand earthworks.
 It was rebuilt beginning in 1754 into a star-shaped stone and tabby fort (30 guns) with four bastions and a dry moat.
 It had 27 guns in 1771.
 It was rebuilt again in 1773.
-Loyalist Governor Josiah Martin took refuge here in June 1775, then removed the guns.
+Loyalist Colonial Governor Josiah Martin took refuge here in June 1775, then removed the guns.
 The fort was then destroyed by Patriots in July 1775, but later rebuilt in early 1779 with six guns, with 12 more added later.
 The British recaptured it in January 1781 only to then abandon it in November 1781.
 Rebuilt yet again as a Federal fort in 1794 and 1799-1800.
 It was reported as an eight-gun heavy battery in 1806.

 This fort was one of only three masonry forts in the state before the Civil War.
-The fort was seized by the CSA in 1861, but by 1862 it was only sand earthworks and sod covered mounds for four guns and two magazines.
+The fort was seized by the CSA in April 1861, but by 1862 it was only sand earthworks and sod covered mounds for four guns and two magazines.
 Renamed Fort Branch (1) in 1863.
 Renamed Fort Pender in 1864.
 The Union captured it in January 1865, but until then it helped keep Wilmington open to blockade runners.
+The town was originally named Smithville until 1887.

 Battery Island is located offshore (origin of name unknown).